kristianjordan/Movie-Project/README.md

  >
  ## Testing
  >
  > With the use of Valgrind, we incorporated the Memcheck tool to find errors and issues with memory leaks.
-We made sure to use the "valgrind --leak-check=full" for both test executable and moodvie executable.
+We made sure to use the `valgrind --leak-check=full` command for both test executable and moodvie executable.
 Tests were created for the search strategy, sort strategy, and for the singleton design.
  >
  >
  > Testing the test executable for memory leaks.